MagaliDrumare/Innovation-from-Blokchain-to-IOTA-and-BlockDAGs/README.md

 ->You sign the transaction with a private key creating the hash of the transaction.

 -step 2 : Tip selection
 ->Use Markov chain Monte Carlo algorythm to randomly point towards two unconfirmed transactions (branch transaction, trunk transaction) that you have to validate before your transaction is validated.

 -step 3 : Proof of work
-->In order to have your transaction validated  by the network, yo need to do some proof of work.
+->In order to have your transaction validated  by the network, you need to do some proof of work.

 - These 3 steps done : Transaction is broadcasting to the network ->Someone else will come along choose your transaction and validate it.

 -To protect the network from certain attacks IOTA relies on a centralized coordinator.
 A node that temporary validate the transaction.

 # IOTA Cases : Internet of things ->20'15 to 22'